 * A large company has > USD 250 million in annual sales/revenue

 ** A medium sized company has between USD 50 million and USD 250 million in annual sales/revenue

 In response to requests from companies for further guidance and suggestions on how to track and report on progress towards implementation, the WEPs partnership team launched WEPs-specific reporting guidance that takes into consideration the Global Reporting Initiative (GRI) framework and the UN Global Compact Communication on Progress (COP) requirement.
+The Guidance has been now updated to align with new GRI G4 guidelines.
 Learn more.

 If a new CEO is appointed to the company, it is assumed that she/he will carry on the work of her/his predecessor and uphold the company's commitment to promote and implement the Women's Empowerment Principles.
 Therefore, it is not necessary to fill out a new form.
 However, we ask that when a change in leadership takes place that notification is sent to the WEPs team so that the CEO list can be updated accordingly.
 Of course, if a new CEO would like to sign to reaffirm the company's commitment to the goals of the WEPs, and provide a new leadership quote, she/he is very welcome to do so.